 Cutie Honey (2004), directed by Anno Hideaki (Neon Genesis Evangelion), is a story about an android who sets out on an adventure with her friends to defeat the evil Panther Claws.

-Based on the action anime of the same name, the movie immediately starts mid action during a Panther offense on the city freeway.
+Based on the action anime of the same name, the movie immediately starts mid action during a large Panther Claw attack on the city freeway.
 The cops have arrived and the Panthers have gathered their henchmen with the professor in their hands.
 Set on a stage rivaling other super hero movies, the movie starts with a bang at the arrival of our Cutie Honey.
-From there it quickly becomes apparent that the movie had much more thought put into it than just the simple story alone.
+From there it quickly becomes apparent that the movie has much more put into it than just the simple story alone.
 It’s fast, action packed, and yells at you to keep up.
 It’s what you would expect an anime in real life to be even if you haven’t watched the series.

 Action aside, it’s the little things that make the movie great.
 For starters, you have stubborn female cop Natty, suave detective dancer Seiji, the trusty uncle, the evil butler, and a league of evil villains that fit the exaggerated personalities only a few people dare to be.
 Everyone is young, slightly dumb and just plain fun to be with.
 Cutie and her friends act more like teenagers if anything else.
-You wouldn’t expect a cop having caught the most wanted hero to party with her the same night, and its more light-hearted for having included scenes like that.
+You wouldn’t expect a cop having caught the most wanted hero in the city to party the very same night, and its more light-hearted for having included scenes like that.